-Issuing CAs shall maintain their own blocklists for individuals from whom or entities from which they will not accept Certificate applications.
-Blocklists may be based on historic certificates issued or other sources.
-In addition, other external sources such as government denied lists or internationally recognized denied persons lists which are applicable to the jurisdictions in which the Issuing CA operates may be used to screen unwanted Applicants.
+GlobalSign maintains its own blocklists of individuals from whom and entities from which it will not accept Certificate applications.
+In addition, other external sources such as government denied lists or internationally recognized denied persons lists which are applicable to the jurisdictions in which GlobalSign operates are used to screen out unwanted Applicants.